joebos/django-cbv-contact-form/README.rst

 All messages and text strings translatable with standard Django i18n framework.
 Multilingual subjects supported with django-modeltranslation application.
 Default language is English.
 If you want add more languages you should use sync_translation_fields command.
-For more information see `django-modeltranslation documentation`_.
+You may find more information in `django-modeltranslation documentation`_.

 .. _`django-modeltranslation documentation`: https://django-modeltranslation.readthedocs.org/en/latest/